 When I reconnected with Carl, I had tons of questions to ask.
 Most importantly, he gave me a gem of information.
 He told me how many Leopards were imported to Australia.
 The shop that he was going to was the source for this information.
 At that time, 11 Nissan Leopards were imported.

-As an update, I was able to trace down the Leopard that Alex and Carl owned.
+As an update, I was able to track down the Leopard that Alex and Carl owned.
 It was only easy to spot because of the license plate.
 Many people didn’t know the history on the facebook M30 page, because many of them didn’t know Alex and Carl and that both had customized plates.
 Originally “L3pard” and then “MyF31”.